Skip to main content

 }

 Ensure that all other dependencies are compatible with React 19 and Next.js 16.
+After updating the dependencies, remove node_modules/ and your lock file and reinstall to avoid peer dependency conflicts.

 Add next-env.d.ts to .gitignore